sskyy/zero-model/README.md

 # zero-model #

-This module user [waterline](https://github.com/balderdashy/waterline) to create database connection for you.
+This module use [waterline](https://github.com/balderdashy/waterline) to create database connection for relier module.

 ## Usage ##